 Nick had looked forward to this evening all week.
-Their friends Harry and Lilia had organized the dinner party with Nick and his wife, Sam, in mind.
+Their friends Harry and Lilia had rescheduled the dinner party so Nick and his wife, Sam, could attend.
 He had no doubt their family had been heavily on the minds of the people who loved them since the sudden death of Sam’s beloved father.
 Everyone was concerned about her and how she was holding up after losing one of the most important people in her life.
-Nick had found himself watching her even more closely than usual, looking for signs of trouble.
+Nick had found himself watching over her even more closely than usual, looking for signs of trouble.

 She’d been remarkably composed since she helped solve the four-year-old mystery of who had shot her father and left him a quadriplegic.
 Too composed, if you asked him.
 Other than one breakdown in the immediate aftermath of closing the case, she’d held it together as the media went wild over the story of the Metro Police Department deputy chief who’d kept vital information about the shooting of Skip Holland to himself while pretending to be a friend to Skip and his family.

 There’d been round-the-clock coverage of the gambling ring and the involvement of the longtime city councilman, Roy Gallagher, and his associates, Mick Santoro and Dermott Ryan, as well as the lengths they’d gone to in order to protect their illegal enterprise.
-Other prominent city residents and political players had been caught up in the dragnet of arrests related to the gambling operation, arrests that were ongoing a week later.
-The city had reeled over the news that Skip’s shooting was connected to the murder of his partner, a case that had gone cold in the ensuing decades.
+Other prominent city residents and political players had been caught up in the dragnet of arrests related to the gambling operation.
+The arrests were ongoing a week later.
+People were shocked by the news that Skip’s shooting was connected to the murder of his first partner, Steven Coyne, whose case had gone cold in the ensuing decades.

-And through it all, Sam had kept her chin up and her eyes on the ultimate prize of seeing the men who’d shortened her father’s life—and Steven Coyne’s—brought to justice.
+And through it all, Sam had kept her chin up and her eyes on the ultimate prize of seeing the men who’d shortened her father’s life—and Steven’s—brought to justice.

 Nick had never been prouder of the woman he’d married than he’d been in the last two weeks.
 Sitting beside his wife at Lilia’s beautifully appointed dining room table, with Sam’s hand tucked into his as they chatted with their closest friends, Nick was filled with a sense of foreboding, a fear that her composure couldn’t possibly last.
 Eventually she would break, and he could only hope he’d be close by when she did.